AudioBible/KJV/README.md

 #### What I know is that I don't know anything, so I keep looking for the truth/answers and realize how little I actually know, but the more I keep looking for the truth the more I know that I have a chance to be saved!

+### Just trying to spread awareness, so to help save humanity or at least buy some time!

 **Note:** You can use [http://listenonrepeat.com](http://listenonrepeat.com) for any videos that you want to listen to on repeat!

 ## [VIDEOS ON YOUTUBE](VIDEOS.md)